adriamontoto/.dotfiles/README.md

 ```
 <br>

-3. Run the installation script depending on your operating system<br>
+3. Run the installation script depending on your operating system
+> [!WARNING]
-**Currently there is no installation script so you will have to manually copy the files to the correct location or create symlinks.**
+> **Currently there is no installation script so you will have to manually copy the files to the correct location or create symlinks.**

 In unix systems:
 ```bash